 In a request - delayed response pattern, the requesting service invokes a one-way request operation in an EBS.
 The requesting service waits for the response.
 The EBS invokes the providing service.
 The providing service, after ensuring that the request is serviced invokes the response EBS.
 The response EBS pushes the response to the requested service waiting for the asynchronous response.
 If an error occurs in the providing service, the response is sent with fault information populated.
 In the Customer EBS WSDL, the one-way operation meant for request is defined in the portType having all the operations, which are either Request - Response or Request only.
-The one-way operation meant for response is defined in the portType having all the operations for response is defined in the portType having all the operation meant for response is defined in the portType having all the operations.
+The one-way operation meant for response is defined in the portType having all the operations, which are for Response.